EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 ## 📂 Projects Description

-### ☞ Efficient Estimation in Semiparametric Accelerated Life Models for Recurrent Events
+### ☞ Efficient Estimation in Accelerated Life Models for Recurrent Events

 Accelerated life models, such as the Accelerated Failure Time (AFT) model, relate covariates to log event times under right-censoring and extend naturally to recurrent events via the Accelerated Gap Time (AGT) model.
 While they provide intuitive interpretations and serve as meaningful alternatives to the Cox model, they often overlook the effects of interventions occurring between events—common in fields like reliability engineering and biomedical research.